Justar96/string-vscode-extension/README.md

 ## Usage

 ### Installation and Setup
-1. Install the extension from the VS Code marketplace
+1. Install the extension from VS Code marketplace or build from source
-2. Configure MCP server settings in VS Code preferences (`Ctrl+,`)
+2. Configure server settings in VS Code preferences (`Ctrl+,`)
-3. Ensure your MCP server supports the `/index/chunk` endpoint
+3. Ensure your backend server supports the `/index/chunk` endpoint
 4. Optionally configure webhook settings if your server supports job notifications

 ### File Selection Interface